Study.com | Evaluated Learning Experience

 The course is self-paced, and instruction is delivered through online video and text lessons.
 Students are assessed through quizzes and a proctored final exam.
 Topics include: hotel and lodging industry overview; global hospitality management; leadership in the hotel industry; hotel and lodging strategic management; hotel operations management; rooms division in hotel operations; hotel finance and accounting; revenue management for hotels, hotel sales and marketing department; HR management for hospitality; hotel safety and security; hotel and lodging customer service; food & beverage operations in hotel and lodging; and factors affecting the hotel and lodging industry.

-In the upper division baccalaureate/associate degree category, 3 semester hours in Hospitality Operations (8/17).
+In the upper division baccalaureate degree category, 3 semester hours in Hospitality Operations (8/17) (10/22 revalidation).